tee-ar-ex/trx-cpp/docs/usage.rst

 `TrxFile<DT>` is the typed API.
 It is templated on the positions dtype (`half`, `float`, or `double`) and maps data directly into Eigen matrices of that type.
 It provides stronger compile-time guarantees but requires knowing the dtype at compile time or doing manual dispatch.
+The recommended typed entry point is :func:`trx::with_trx_reader`, which performs dtype detection and dispatches to the matching `TrxReader<DT>`.

 See the API reference for details: :class:`trx::AnyTrxFile` and :class:`trx::TrxFile`.